utra-robosoccer/soccerbot/README.md

 Welcome to the software repository, to start working on the robot, follow the instructions to install ros

 #### Prerequisites
-First you need Ubuntu **18.04.5 LTS** Either obtain it using a Virtual Machine or Dual Boot your PC to Ubuntu and Windows
+First you need Ubuntu **20.04** Either obtain it using a Virtual Machine or Dual Boot your PC to Ubuntu and Windows

 The recommendation is to Dual Boot or have an entire computer dedicated to Ubuntu **18.04.5 LTS** because Robot Software is quite CPU/GPU heavy and you need a lot of system resources to run them.

-**Make sure its Ubuntu 18.04.5 LTS and not 20.04.**
+**Make sure its Ubuntu 20.04 LTS and not 18.04.5 LTS**

 **Make sure the Ubuntu storage size is at least 50GB.**